riddle/velope/readme.markdown

 ## Work in progress

-Imagine a situation the back-end team starts working on the app you’re designing – you need time to finish the job properly while they’re forced to work with raw, unstyled HTML files.
+Imagine a following situation: the back-end team starts working on the app you’re designing – you need time to finish the job properly while they’re forced to work with raw, unstyled HTML files.
 It’s painful, just ask them.

 Velope was created to solve this problem – developers can take a set of pre-made HTML blocks like columns, headings, form widgets and apply them to organize the webapp before the design team finishes their work.